suhaaskarthik/birdsong-classification/README.md

 that uses mel spectrograms, and works with images rather than arrays.
 So we leverage this to apply convolutional layers and fine-tuning complicated CNN architectures (efficientnet in this case).
 Augmentation, learning rate schedulers are applied.
 Data preprocessing, batching and shuffling are all done through tesnrflows graph based execution
 Please check out my kaggle notebook for further clarifications (https://www.kaggle.com/code/suhaaskarthikeyan/audio-classification-tl)

+Streamlit frontend is also provided, but it requires the access of model weights, that you can download through my kaggle

 Checkpoints for the training are also provided